23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Atlas Coffee Club

-A high-quality cup of joe is truly one of life’s simple pleasures, so why not gift your crew their daily pick-me-up?
-Atlas Coffee Club supplies beans (or grounds) from the world’s finest growing regions, and they also offer subscriptions of high-quality Nespresso pods or Keurig cups.
+A high-quality cup of joe is truly one of life’s simple pleasures, so why not gift your crew a better daily pick-me-up?
+Atlas Coffee Club supplies beans (or grounds) from the world’s finest growing regions — plus subscription options for high-quality Nespresso pods or Keurig cups.

 Flamingo Estate California Native Mountain Wildflower Honey